-- The first graduates of CSULA’s new Ed.D. program in educational leadership, the first-ever independent doctoral-level program offered at the University, were conferred during the 65th Commencement.
+- The first graduates of Cal State LA’s new Ed.D. program in educational leadership, the first-ever independent doctoral-level program offered at the University, were conferred during the 65th Commencement.

-- Carlos Robles, professor of biological sciences, named Cal State L.A.
-President’s Distinguished Professor.
+- Carlos Robles, professor of biological sciences in the College of Natural and Social Sciences, named Cal State LA President’s Distinguished Professor.

 - The School of Nursing launched its independent Doctor of Nursing Practice (DNP) pilot program, which is accredited by the Western Association of Schools and Colleges.

-- Serving as ambassadors for the Republic of El Salvador, a team of Cal State L.A. political science students was awarded Outstanding Delegation at the National Model United Nations conference.
-Additionally, four of the 11 CSULA committees were each awarded Outstanding Position Paper, and two students were presented Outstanding Delegate in Committee.
+- Serving as ambassadors for the Republic of El Salvador, a team of Cal State LA political science students was awarded Outstanding Delegation at the National Model United Nations conference.
+Additionally, four of the 11 Cal State LA committees were each awarded Outstanding Position Paper, and two students were presented Outstanding Delegate in Committee.

 May 18, 2013